ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson1.md

 ---

 What is a **program**?
-> A program is a series of instructions that can be put into a computer in order to make it perform an operation
+> A program is a series of instructions which can be put into a computer in order to perform an operation

-Usually every program starts with one or more inputs and you need to execute some operation on top of them to achieve your goal.
+Usually every program starts with one or more inputs and you need to execute some operations on top of them to achieve your goal.

 For example, let's imagine to have a web form like this:

 <img src="assets/sum.png" alt="Sum form" style="width: 100%; max-width: 400px; margin: 0 auto; display: block;">

-Your _inputs_ are the two addends, and all you want to do with them is just to calc their sum.
+Your _inputs_ are the two addends, and the steps necessary to calc their sum are your program.

-Your program should do something like this:
+In this case your program should do something like this:

 ```
-READ the input form the page
+READ the inputs from the page
 SUM the inputs
 WRITE the sum result in the page
 ```

 These lines above are written in _pseudo code_, more similar to plain english than to a real programming language.

-To be able to run this program in a web browser we need to translate it in _JavaScript_, but in order to do so we will need to introduce some fundamental concept first.
+To be able to run this program in a web browser we need to translate it in _JavaScript_, but in order to do so, we need to introduce some fundamental concept first.

-The first question we will answer is: "What kind of data can I use in JavaScript?"
+The first question we are going to answer is: _"What kind of data can I use in JavaScript?"_

 ## Types